Linda George (Australian singer)

-Linda George OAM (born 1951) is an English-born Australian pop, jazz fusion and soul singer from the 1970s.
+Linda George OAM (born 1951) is an Australian pop, jazz fusion and soul singer from the 1970s.
 In 1973, George performed the role of Acid Queen for the Australian stage performance of The Who's rock opera, Tommy.
 She won the TV Week King of Pop award for "Best New Female Artist".
 Her cover version of "Neither One of Us", peaked at No. 12 on the Australian Singles Chart and her 1974 single "Mama's Little Girl" reached the Top Ten.
 From 1972 to 1998, George also worked as a session singer and later became a music teacher.
-Her last CD recorded in the late 1990s will be available in 2012.
+Her last CD recorded in the late 1990s would be available in 2012.

 Early career

 Linda George was born in 1951 in England.
 She emigrated with her family to Australia in 1964, where they settled in Adelaide, South Australia in the satellite town of Elizabeth.
 By 1968, George had already worked professionally in a duo and moved to Melbourne to find more musical experience.

 She joined her first band, Nova Express, a jazz fusion group similar in repertoire to United States acts Chicago and Blood Sweat and Tears.
 With George as lead singer, the band included Peter Walsh on organ, Craig Forbes on drums, Ian Hellings on trumpet, Dave Clark on saxophone, the legendary jazz bass player Derek Capewell on bass guitar (after they lost their original bass player, Ray Greenhorn to the draft for Vietnam), Ken Schroder on alto and baritone saxophone, Geoff Schroder on tenor saxophone, and Ken White on guitar.
 A later member was Graham Morgan on drums.

 Early in 1969, the band's first and only single, a cover version of "Take Another Little Piece of My Heart" (originally recorded by Erma Franklin, then Janis Joplin), was released on the EMI label imprint Columbia, the B side featured a Ken White original 'Around the block' which reached No. 28 in Melbourne.
 They won the Victorian state final of the 1970 Hoadley's Battle of the Sounds ahead of Zoot, though they finished behind The Flying Circus, Zoot and Autumn at the national finals in August.
 George left Nova Express later that year for a solo career, including performing with The Marlboro Big Band, The Barry Veith Big Band, Opus Big Band, and Brian May and the ABC Show Band on a tour of Vietnam, which included Derek Capewell on bass, Garry Hyde on drums and Melbourne musical stalwarts.

 In 1971, George teamed again with Ken Schroder in his band called 'Plant'.
 This band featured Schroder on saxes and Steve Miller on trombone along with David Alardyce on piano and Colin Deluka on bass plus the Tasmanian drummer Eric Johnson.
 She worked with that band until 1973 when Ken Schroder left to travel abroad, and she joined Image Records as a solo artist.